Do you have health insurance for Canada?

 Uninsured health services can be quite expensive in Canada.
 If you’re not covered for drugs, dental, vision, and paramedical services under your employer’s group plan, consider personal health insurance to cover those gaps.

 If you’re in Canada on a visitor visa, you do not qualify for provincial health insurance.
-Emergency medical services are generally available even without a health card, but these are not free for visitors.
+Emergency medical care is generally available even without a health card, but it is not free for visitors.
 It is, therefore, advisable to get, health insurance or travel insurance for your stay.

 For short stays, a visitors-to-Canada insurance policy covers emergency medical costs including hospital stays and ambulance services.
 Coverage limits vary significantly between plans, typically ranging from $25,000 to $300,000.
 Premiums depend on your age, health, stay duration, and deductible.